kirill-dorkin/be/README.md

 Built with **Next.js, TypeScript, Tailwind CSS, and MongoDB**, the system provides a fast, scalable, and user-friendly solution for laptop repair management.

+## Authentication
+Regular visitors do not need to register.
+When they open the site, they automatically have the `user` role and can submit repair requests.
+Administrators and workers sign in with an email and password on the `/login` page.

 ## How to Use This Laptop Service Management System

 ### Prerequisites